MaastrichtU-IDS/dsri-documentation/website/docs/mpi-jobs.md

 :::info Contact us

-Feel free to contact us on  the DSRI Slack **#helpdesk** channel to discuss the use of MPI on the DSRI.
+Feel free to contact us using [Topdesk Form ](https://servicedesk.icts.maastrichtuniversity.nl/tas/public/ssp/content/serviceflow?unid=1ffa93e9ecd94d938ad46e3cb24c2392) to discuss the use of MPI on the DSRI.

 :::